php-repos/phpkg-documentations/customization.md

 }
 ```

-With this configuration, when you add or remove a package using `phpkg`,
-it will look for or create the package in the `vendor` directory.
-Also, when you build your application, the packages will be placed in the `vendor` directory.
+With this configuration, when you add or remove a package using `phpkg`, it will seek or create the package in the `vendor` directory.
+Additionally, when you build your application, the packages will be placed in the `vendor` directory.

-It's important to note that if you change the `packages-directory` config,
-you need to make sure that the new directory is included in your project's `.gitignore`
-or `.ignore` file to prevent unwanted files from being committed to the repository.
+It's crucial to note that if you modify the `packages-directory` configuration, you should ensure that the new directory is included in your project's `.gitignore` or `.ignore` file to prevent unintended files from being committed to the repository.

 > **Note**
-> If the specified directory does not exist, phpkg will create it for you.
+> If the specified directory does not exist, `phpkg` will create it for you.

 ### Packages

-The `packages` config is used to keep track of the packages that are installed in your application.
-It is automatically populated by `phpkg` when you use the `add`, `update`, or `remove` commands.
-The config lists the package name, version, and repository URL for each package that is installed.
+The `packages` configuration is used to maintain a record of the packages installed in your application.
+This information is automatically populated by `phpkg` when you use the `add`, `update`, or `remove` commands.
+The configuration lists the package name, version, and repository URL for each installed package, ensuring that

+`phpkg` can accurately perform tasks such as updates, removals, and building your application with the correct versions.

-Here is an example of what the `packages` config might look like:
+Here is an example of what the `packages` configuration might resemble:

 ```json
 {